liebeziv/Intelligent-Cloud-Based-Travel-Itinerary-Planner/aws/CloudWatch-Monitoring-Guide.md

 ## Overview

-Basic CloudWatch monitoring setup for the Trip Planner application.
+Basic CloudWatch monitoring setup for the travel Planner application.

 ---